 Another difference is BelArc identifies missing security updates.
 In my case, it found some Adobe Flash updates.
 This is very useful as sometimes your Windows settings may not pick up items based on your settings.

-If you want to see other Microsoft updates, go to Windows Updates and Advanced options.
+info If you want to see other Microsoft updates, go to Windows Updates and Advanced options.
 Check the box that reads, Give me updates for other Microsoft products when I update Windows.

 You’ll also note in the screen snap below that each item has a hyperlink that will take you to the relevant page.
 One item to bear in mind is it’s not going to pick up every update or every software package.
 It focuses on key security items.

-Key Questions that BelArc Advisor can Answer
+Key Questions BelArc Advisor Answers

 - Is my Virus Protection up to date?